 Why did she receive a light-handed critique originally?
 Because as an employee her role is temporary and while she may not be relevant in five years, mega-global corporations will continue and as such their decisions have far more impact.
 On social media, there is a tendency to overly-focus on the individual and gloss over the companies that are funding them and the article was an attempt to fix that dynamic but probably went too far.

 Read the original story below.

-For icing on the cake, Hadid was shot striking a pose that no doubt created a crease in her very rare/expensive Jordan Retro 1 x Off White sneakers, an act that strikes pain in the heart of anyone who cares deeply about their sneakers.
+For icing on the cake, Hadid was shot striking a pose in a pair of Air Jordan Retro 1 x Off White sneakers that appeared to cause a crease in the toe box, a move that strikes pain in the heart of anyone who cares deeply about their sneakers.